 1. Shortlist the Business Ideas and Zero-in on One

 Take time to evaluate various business options, toy with the idea of a couple of them, and then finalize one to work on.
-The major factors influencing your decision would be your interests, experience, education, skills, capital requirements, and budget and risk-taking capacity.
+The major factors influencing your decision would be your interests, experience, education, skills, capital requirements, budget and risk-taking capacity.

 2. Define Your Target Market/Audience

 Once the business line is crystallized, the next major step is to define the target audience.
 The target audience is the people you are aiming to cater to through your business.
-For better clarity, picture an ideal customer persona, their profile and preferences, and what they would exactly seek from your offerings.
+For better clarity, picture an ideal customer persona, their profile and preferences, and what they would seek from your offerings.

 3. Know Your Competition